-Borrowers have around 5,000 different mortgage deals to choose from, so it’s not always easy to work out which one’s right for you.
+With thousands of different mortgage deals to choose from, it’s not always easy to work out which one might be right for you.

 Before you start comparing deals, you can narrow down the options available to you by deciding on the type of mortgage that suits your circumstances.